-D. Manage the risks
+D. Manage the Risks

 The final 'doing' task for the executive decision-maker is to keep an eye on the risks.
 Essentially, you do this with oversight of the project.
 On the companion website to this book you can download recommended milestones which would typically be used to monitor the project.
-Although all of the milestones are important and should be monitored, the 'Gap Fit', 'Conference Room Pilot' and the 'Go/ No-go' decision are the points where significant risks, if present, will surface.
+Although all of the milestones are important and should be monitored, the 'Gap Fit', 'Conference Room Pilot' and the 'Go/No-go' decision are the points where significant risks, if present, will surface.

 The Gap Fit milestone is where reality checks in.
 Up to this point, ERP projects tend to be ambitious with talk of 'we can do anything'.
 But no ERP system will be a hundred percent fit to your organization and this milestone is where shortcomings (areas where the proposed solution will not support your business processes or your people organization) are identified.
-Recommendations are made at this time for addressing these gaps with workarounds, customizations, interfaces or acquisition of third-party software - and all of these carry risks.
-This is also the milestone where the business processes blueprint and the system come together and, therefore, where debates on whether the business processes get heated.
-You should keep in mind our customization matrix of chapter three which maps the impact of modifications as a function of the type of modification and the method to be used (discussed under the 'Strategic Considerations' heading of 'Clear and unambiguous policies and guide-lines').
+Recommendations are made at this time for addressing these gaps with workarounds, customizations, interfaces or acquisition of thirdparty software - and all of these carry risks.
+This is also the milestone where the business process blueprint and the system come together and, therefore, where debates on whether the business processes should be adapted to fit the system or the system should be changed to fit the business processes get heated.
+You should keep in mind our customization matrix of chapter three which maps the impact of modifications as a function of the type of modification and the method to be used (discussed under the 'Strategic Considerations' heading of 'Clear and unambiguous policies and guidelines').
 If talk during the Gap fit milestone drifts towards the bottom right-hand part of the matrix, the risk profile of your implementation project picks up significantly.